 The law in Georgia entitles victims of negligence to compensation for their accident-related medical treatment as well as compensation for lost income and all injury-related damages.

 But it’s not always easy to win compensation for a traumatic brain injury.
-In Georgia, you’ll need the help of an experienced Atlanta personal injury attorney.
+In Georgia, you’ll need the help of an experienced Atlanta brain injury attorney.

 INSURANCE COVERAGE IS NOT CERTAIN FOR LONG-TERM TREATMENT